 In general, the Islamic economic system is a system in which economic activities pertaining to production, distribution and consumption of resources are governed by Islamic principles.
 These principles are derived from Al-Quran, the divine speech of God, and Sunnah or traditions of the Prophet.

 The conventional economic system, on the other hand, is not guided by any religious or divinely inspired principles.
-Instead, this sytem was derived from theories that were developed by Western scholars such as Joseph Schumpeter, Max Weber and Adam Smith.
+Instead, this system was derived from theories that were developed by Western scholars such as Joseph Schumpeter, Max Weber, and Adam Smith.

-This represents an important foundational difference between the 2 systems that later on influences the modus operandi, objectives and economic goals, amongst other.
-Nevertheless as an economic system, both are concerned with how economic agents allocate resources and apportion goods and services in order to fulfill economic objectives of a society.
+This represents an important foundational difference between the 2 systems that later on influences the modus operandi, objectives and economic goals, amongst others.
+Nevertheless, as an economic system, both are concerned with how economic agents allocate resources and apportion goods and services in order to fulfil the economic objectives of a society.

 In this article, we attempt to provide a brief introduction on several other differences between conventional and Islamic economic system.

 1. Underlying philosophy

 Islam as a way of life provides guidance on how Muslims perform their daily activities, including transactions and other economic activities.
 Pertinent to this is the way society interprets and solve man’s economic needs and problems.
 Islam has established some standards on how the economic system should be organized, which are based on justice and equity.

 Justice cannot be achieved without considering the effects of a particular action or actions towards society.
 Therefore Islam guides and encourages man to become non-self-centric wherein life’s goals is not only about personal gains.
 This is contrary to the conventional economic system that prioritises self-interest over the public interest.
 In Adam Smith’s theory of “invisible hand”, the assumption is that a free market economy works well when everyone works for his/her own interest.